$\sigma$-PCA: a building block for neural learning of identifiable linear transformations: Nonlinear PCA

-If indeed we do assume that $[\mathbf{W}^T\mathbf{W}]_{sg} = \mat{I}$, we find that it generally requires a much stronger orthogonal regulariser $\beta > 1$, with an asymmetric regulariser being better than the symmetric, and it works better when $\mathbf{\Sigma}$ is trainable rather than estimated from data.
+If indeed we do assume that $[\mW^T\mathbf{W}]_{sg} = \bI$, we find that it generally requires a much stronger orthonormality regularizer $\beta > 1$, with an asymmetric regularizer being better than the symmetric, and it works better when $\mathbf{\Sigma}$ is trainable rather than estimated from data.

-Instead of $\beta||\mathbf{I} - \mathbf{W}^T\mathbf{W}||^2_F$ we can also use the asymmetric version $\beta||\lowertriangleleftbar\mathbf{W}^T[\mathbf{W}]_{sg}||^2_F$ (see Appendix \ref{ap:orth-asymmetric}).
+Instead of $\beta||\mI - \mW^T\mathbf{W}||^2_F$ we can also use the asymmetric version $\beta||\lowertriangleleftbar\mW^T[\mathbf{W}]_{sg}||^2_F$ (see Appendix \ref{ap:orth-asymmetric}).

-Alternatively, we can use the linear reconstruction loss $ \mathbb{E}(|| \mathbf{x}\mathbf{W} [\mathbf{W}^T ]_{sg} - \mathbf{x} ||^2_2)$ for maintaining the orthogonality:
+Alternatively, we can use the linear reconstruction loss $ \mathbb{E}(|| \vx\mW [\mW^T ]_{sg} - \vx ||^2_2)$ for maintaining the orthogonality:

 Putting this in context of blind deconvolution \citep{lambert1996multichannel, haykin1996adaptive}, we can note the first term in Eq. \ref{eq:latent-space-rec-with-wtw-sym-orth},

 can be seen as a modified form of the Bussgang criterion